 The rehearsal dinner is also a great time to distribute gifts to your wedding party and your parents if you aren't planning to do so on your wedding day.
 You'll be in a smaller crowd and a have little more time to hand out and open gifts.

-Another rehearsal dinner mainstay is toasts.
-Usually the hosts of the event will kick things off, followed by the groom toasting his bride and her family.
-You could also stand up together and offer a more personal toast to your families and wedding party at this time.
+Usually, the hosts of the event will kick off toasts.
+Then, a spouse-to-be will toast their fiancé and their family.
+The couple could also stand up together and offer a more personal toast to their families and wedding party at this time.

 Want to limit who is speaking on your actual wedding day?
-Cut down on mic time during your reception by scheduling some of the toasts during the rehearsal dinner, whether it's a free-for-all or a set list of who you'd like to have speak.
+Cut down on mic time during your reception by scheduling some of the toasts during the rehearsal dinner, whether it's a free-for-all or a setlist of who is making a toast.
 For anyone who may want to present a roast instead of a toast, the rehearsal dinner is the more appropriate venue for some good-natured fun.

-Now on to dessert.
-Traditionally, the groom's cake is served during the rehearsal dinner, as well.
-Of course you can serve it alongside the wedding cake on your wedding day, but every good party needs something sweet!
+Now, on to dessert.
+While you can serve anything that fits your fancy, traditionally, the groom's cake is served during the rehearsal dinner.
+Of course, you can serve it alongside the wedding cake on your wedding day, but every good party needs something sweet!